 SoFi Student Loan Refinancing Rates

-It’s important to understand, however, that if you refinance federal student loans, you’ll lose access to valuable federal benefits and protections — so you’ll only want to refinance if you’re not planning to take advantage of any of these programs.
+It’s important to understand, however, that if you refinance federal student loans, you’ll lose access to valuable federal benefits and protections — so you should only refinance if you’re not planning to take advantage of any of these programs.

 If you think a student loan refinance may make sense for your situation, you can check how much you might be able to save using a student loan refinancing calculator tool.

 A SoFi student loan refinance can help you reduce your total educational costs and offers competitive terms at low fixed or variable rates.

 If you are a federal student loan borrower, you should consider all of your repayment opportunities including the opportunity to refinance your student loan debt at a lower APR or to extend your term to achieve a lower monthly payment.
 Please note that once you refinance federal student loans you will no longer be eligible for current or future flexible payment options available to federal loan borrowers, including but not limited to income-based repayment plans or extended repayment plans.

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.